 Can My Heritage be Preserved?

 Rhinoplasty surgery is a procedure that can be performed on individuals of all races.
-With skill and precision, Dr. Kridel and Dr. Sturm takes great effort to ensure that the ethnic heritage of their patients is preserved during surgery.
+With skill and precision, Dr. Kridel takes great effort to ensure that the ethnic heritage of his patients is preserved during surgery.
 The surgeon's primary focus is to create an aesthetic result that the patient desires while working within the confines of the natural bone structure, which varies by ethnicity.
 Patients who wish to change the appearance of their nose but preserve their ethnic heritage can learn more by visiting our Ethnic Rhinoplasty page.

 The overall goal of a rhinoplasty procedure is to provide a natural, aesthetically appealing nose that functions well.
 In general, rhinoplasty is a difficult procedure to master.
 While most nose surgeries end with a great outcome, some patients will experience complications, or simply may not be happy with the visible result.
 Dr. Kridel is an experienced revision rhinoplasty surgeon and performs secondary nose surgery routinely on patients who have had an unsatisfactory result under the hands of another surgeon.
 During this process, his primary goal is to restore an appearance that is acceptable to the patient, as well as ensure the nose functions as it should.
 For more information on revision rhinoplasty, please visit our procedure page on this topic to learn more.